jermspeaks/jermspeaks.github.io/src/content/resume/02-employment.md

   - **Digital Media Exchange** _Dashboard for customers and internal employees for all of Inform's Services_
     - Joined my team in a lead front-end role reviewing design and interactions and developing the UI infrastructure in React
     - Facilitated usability testing to determine weak points of the application to improve in the next development cycle
+    - Tech Stack: React, Redux, d3, Node.js, Express Docker, Rancher, AWS
   - **WordPress Plugin**
     - Developed Inform's WordPress plugin for customers to embed videos without leaving the WordPress environment
   - **Insights** _Dashboard for publishers to understand their content using Reverb's services_
     - Developed dashboard for Insights using Angular with customized data visualizations using d3
+    - Tech Stack: Angular, d3, Node.js, Express, AWS

-- _2014-2017_
+- _2014-current_
   **Freelancing**

-  - **MedicareMojo**
-    - Incorporated IBM Watson NLC services for Q&A app for Medicare information
   - **FamiliesUSA**
     - Developed a choropleth map with interactivity for learning about new Medicare changes